How to Save Money on Gas as Prices Soar to a Record High

 Are you a Costco member?
 Get the most out of your membership by filling up while you’re there as you’ll save money and get quality gas.
 Costco sells only TOP TIER detergent gasoline, the fuel recommended by dealerships and manufacturers, so it cleans your engine with every fill-up.

-4. Find the cheapest gas near you.
+4. Find the cheapest gas near you using gas apps.

-Plus, you can even save 5¢ per gallon with GasBuddy when you link your banking information!
+Save 5¢ per gallon with GasBuddy when you link your banking information!
 You’ll receive a card in the mail that you scan at the pump.

 Want to track and compare your gas mileage?
 Fuelly (iOS or Android) is a handy mobile app and website that helps you calculate your vehicle’s fuel economy.
 Tracking your usage over time can help you monitor changes to your driving habits and keep tabs on the health of your vehicle.